SRF Program

 • Learn how to adapt the above learning to other modes of play and book-sharing

-The training can be hosted by your service for up to 30 participants (you may pool funding with other services in your area to access this training).
-Choosing this option means that the service will need to allocate funds towards travel costs and overnight stay fees as negotiated with Puppets For Learning.
+The training is hosted by your service for up to 30 participants (you may pool funding with other services in your area to access this training).

 Suggested hours: 9.00am – 2.45pm (with 15 mins for morning tea and 30 mins for lunch).

-Puppets for Learning are available to run a small number of face to face sessions throughout the year on a Saturday or a Sunday.
-An additional cost of $220 (incl.
-GST) is applied for weekend sessions.
+Puppets for Learning are available to run face-to-face sessions throughout the year on weekdays, and occasionally on a Saturday or a Sunday.
+School holidays are also an option.

-Contact Lucia at handup@puppetsforlearning.com.au to discuss dates for hosting and travel and accommodation charges.
+Contact Conni at admin@puppetsforlearning.com.au to discuss dates for hosting and travel and accommodation charges.

 Option Two: Host a custom Zoom session for your centre.

-If you wish to have a personalised training day, but wish to save on travel and accommodation costs, you can organise a training day, or two training sessions, over Zoom.
-If the option to split this training is selected, it is done so over two sessions of 2.5 hours.
-These sessions can be run in the afternoon after kindergarten or of an evening.
-The latest a session may commence is 5.00pm.
+If you wish to have a personalised training day, but wish to save on travel and accommodation costs, you can organise a training over Zoom (for a maximum of 25 participants).
+These can be run over one, two or three sessions during the day or of an evening.
+School holidays are also an option.
+Participants may sign in individually or as a group.

 Option Three: Attendance at Melbourne-based workshop